 The time and distance standards remain unchanged from 2025.
+The time and distance standards include two components that issuers must meet - a time component and a distance component.
 However, CMS has invested in technological advancements to enhance the methodology for assessing issuer compliance with the time and distance standards by improving the accuracy of driving distance estimates, which will help reduce the burden on issuers as CMS is able to identify with greater precision the network gaps requiring attention.
-The current methodology calculates estimated driving time and distance between Marketplace-eligible consumers (as reflected in the QHP Population Sample File) and servicing provider locations (provided by issuers via their Network Adequacy Template).
-Street addresses for consumers (based on census data sampling) and providers are assigned latitude and longitude geocodes.
+The current methodology calculates estimated driving time and distance between Marketplace-eligible consumers (as reflected in the QHP Population Sample File) and servicing provider locations (provided by issuers via their Network Adequacy Template).29 Street addresses for consumers (based on census data sampling) and providers are assigned latitude and longitude geocodes.
 Once those coordinates are created, estimated driving time and distance are calculated between consumers and providers.
 Time is calculated using estimated distance and applying a driving speed based on the geographic area.
 Distance is measured by determining the estimated driving distance between the geocodes and the average number of Marketplace-eligible consumers in the designated geographic area.
 The results are compared against the time and distance metric standards for the respective provider specialty type and county type designation to determine if the time and distance standards are met.